 Using the Ad Hoc Do Box

 Entering SenseTalk Code

-To use AHDB, simply enter the SenseTalk code you want in the box as follows:
+To use AHDB, enter the SenseTalk code you want in the box as follows:

 - Type your first line of code in the box.
-For each additional line, press the alt + keys on Windows and Linux or Option + keys on Mac.
+For each additional line, press the Alt + Enter keys on Windows and Linux or Option + Enter keys on Mac.
 You can enter up to 10 lines and the box will automatically expand to accommodate them.
 Use the arrow keys to move between lines when you have multiple lines.

 - Click Do or press Enter to execute the code.
 Note that if you click Do while your script is paused, your code executes and then pauses again.
 You need to click Continue to continue running your script.
 If you click Do while your script is running, Eggplant Functional finishes the line of code it is currently processing, and then executes the code you entered and continues running the script.

 AHDB also provides a history option.
 This enables you to return to code that you previously ran and run it again.
 The history is saved for the duration of the Eggplant Functional session.
 It will be cleared when you restart.